scalr-eap/scalr-install/README.md

 To use the template

 1. Pull the repo.
-2. Add your license file as `CFG/license.json`
+2. Upload the public key to AWS and set the Key name in variables.tf (key_name)
-3. Add you SSH private key as `SSH/id_rsa`
+3. Adjust scalr.ui.login_warning in `scalr_install_set_config.sh` to suit your needs
-4. Upload the public key to AWS and set the Key name in variables.tf (key_name)
+4. Create a CLI workspace in Scalr Next-Gen and configure the backend to match in `scalr-prod.tf`
-5. Adjust scalr.ui.login_warning in `scalr_install_set_config.sh` to suit your needs
+5. Create a Terraform Variable `token` in the workspace and set to the value of your download token.
+Mark as "Sensitive".
-6. Create a CLI workspace in Scalr Next-Gen and configure the backend to match in `scalr-prod.tf`
+6. Create a Terraform Variable `license` in the workspace and copy the full text of you Scalr license file into the value.
+Mark as "Sensitive".
-7. Create a Terraform Variable `TOKEN` in the workspace and set to the value of your download token.
+7. Create a Terraform Variable `private_ssh_key` in the workspace and copy the full text of you private key file in either PEM or PPK format into the value.
 Mark as "Sensitive".
 8. Run `terraform init;terraform apply` and watch the magic happen